HydroKnowledge

 These are very low limits.
 To put four parts per trillion in context, it is roughly equivalent to four drops of water in an Olympic swimming pool.
 Detecting PFAS at these concentrations requires analytical methods that many utilities do not currently have access to, and treating them to these levels requires treatment technologies that many utilities have not deployed.

-The compliance timeline is five years from the rule’s effective date, meaning most utilities have until 2029.
+The compliance timeline is five years from the rule’s effective date, meaning most utilities have until 2029, a deadline the EPA has since proposed extending (more on that below).
 But that timeline includes monitoring, source water assessment, treatment evaluation, procurement, design, construction, and commissioning.
 For larger treatment projects five years is not anywhere close to comfortable.
 For smaller utilities with limited staff and capital, it may be genuinely impossible.

 Utilities that detect PFAS above the MCL must notify the public within 30 days and include information about PFAS in their annual Consumer Confidence Reports.
 They must also develop and implement a plan to reduce PFAS levels within the compliance period.